-This DIY Robot Kit Is Controlled By A Damn Power Glove
+The Ziro Is A DIY Robotics Kit That’s Controlled By A Damn Power Glove

 Remember the Nintendo Power Glove?
 It promised a future-is-now virtual reality experience that totally failed because it was 1989 and no one wanted a virtual reality that could only be rendered in 8 bits.
-Twenty seven years later, a scrappy startup has finally delivered a Power Glove cool enough to make Fred Savage crap his pants; which is just one piece of evidence that your kid is growing up in a much cooler world than you did.
+Twenty-seven years later, a scrappy startup has finally delivered a STEM toy cool enough to make Fred Savage crap his pants: the Ziro, a hand-controlled robotics kit.
+It’s just one more piece of evidence that your kid is growing up in a much cooler world than you did.

 Ziro is a robot-building kit that replaces a traditional screen-based UI with a gesture-based one.
 The Pro Kit comes with 4 card deck-sized motorized modules, an app, and the “smart glove.”
 Each module has 2 functions: A 360-degree rotation that can be used to drive wheels and a hinge function that can be used to slingshot things at your dog.
 The kit also has parts to construct a rover and a trike, but Ziro is meant to be a platform for all sorts of DIY robots.
 Go ahead and make a cardboard R2-D2 that’s so cool, Disney might not even sue Ziro over it (emphasis on might).
 All of this is controlled by dramatically waving your hand.